tom-seddon/beeb/bin/README.md

 the data for the ROM that contains its bitmap (which can be the same file).

+## `tube_relocate relocate [-o ROM] ROM BITMAP`

+Relocate `ROM` to its Tube address, given the relocation bitmap `BITMAP`.
+The output is intended to be identical to the ROM image that ends up copied to the 2nd processor.

+(This is provided for debugging purposes only.
+The relocated ROM may not be usable.)

 ## `tube_relocation set [-o OUTPUT-ROM OUTPUT-BITMAP-ROM] ROM BITMAP BANK`

-Set up Tube relocation data for a ROM.
+Set up Tube relocation data for a ROM, with the bitmap data held in a 2nd ROM.

 `ROM` is the relocatable ROM.
 It must have the relocatable bit set in the header, a Tube relocation address, and a relocatable descriptor